ArthurPas/epitech-guezzgame/front/src/hooks/README.md

 # Hooks

-All the hooks relative to data fetching. **EVERY** call to useQuery, useMutation, etc. should have its own hook
+All the hooks relative to data fetching.
+Every call to useQuery, useMutation, etc. should have its own hook

 Examples: